Stuck at Home? Resources for Self Isolation

 - Crash Course – short videos for many history and science classes

-If teens are taking an AP or IB course, use this time to start reviewing for the end-of-year exams.
-(Those exams may get moved, but neither organization has made any changes yet.)
+If teens are taking an AP course, use this time to start reviewing for the end-of-year exams.
+(Look over the new exam schedule and scaled-back exams on the College Board website.)

 I have some more ideas to keep yourself and family members busy during our self-isolation.